Leonard Davis (American football): College career

+He was second team All-Big 12 in his junior season and helped the Longhorns win the Big 12 South, go to the Big 12 Championship Game, return to the Cotton Bowl and finish ranked 21/23.

-During his career, Davis blocked for three consecutive 1000-yard rushers in Hodges Mitchell, then Heisman Trophy winner Ricky Williams, who set the college career rushing record.
-He was second team All-Big 12 in his junior season.
-Following his senior season in 2000, Davis was a first-team All-Big 12 selection, and a consensus first-team All-American.
-He was also a finalist for the Outland Trophy on two occasions and a semifinalist for the Lombardi Award.
+Prior to his senior year he was named a Playboy Preseason All-American and that year the Longhorns went to the 2000 Holiday Bowl, finishing the season ranked 12th.
+That season Davis was a first-team All-Big 12 selection, and a consensus first-team All-American.
+He was also a finalist for the Outland Trophy and a semifinalist for the Lombardi Award.

+Following his senior year, he played in the East-West Shrine Bowl.

 Davis was UT's fifth top-two pick in draft history and its first since Kenneth Sims went No. 1 in 1982.

+In 2005, Davis was selected to the Big 12's 10th Anniversary Team.

 He was named to the Longhorn Hall of Honor in 2016.